molgenis/molgenis-ui-form/README.md

 | password | A HTML5 password input |
 | file | A HTML5 file input |

-##### Example field object
+#### Example field object

-> An example of a username field, a password field, and a confirm password field.
+An example of a username field, a password field, and a confirm password field.
-> Because our user is a funny guy, the username should be funny_guy_101.
-If not, the form will not be valid
+Because our user is a funny guy, the username should be funny_guy_101.
+If not, the form will not be valid.
-> The second password field should match the first password field, else the form will not be valid
+The second password field should match the first password field, else the form will not be valid

 ```js
 const fields = [